eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/6_project_organization.md

 # Practice

 <input type="checkbox"> **Step 1.
 Choose Your Development Location**
+&nbsp;&nbsp; Think in which folder you are likely to stay organized.
+It would be good if you used any directory under your home folder.
+Either directly your home folder or `Desktop` or `Documents`  or `MyCode` -- up to you.
+Just make sure there are no spaces in your folder name.
+Spaces make things difficult.
-<br>&nbsp;&nbsp;<input type="checkbox"> Think in which folder you are likely to stay organized.
-Open that folder with your file browser (or however you wish) and create a folder `mood_tracker`.
-No spaces, just an underscore -- it'll be easier this way.
+<br>&nbsp;&nbsp;<input type="checkbox"> Open that folder with your file browser (or however you wish) and create a folder `mood_tracker`.
+No spaces, just an underscore.
 <br>&nbsp;&nbsp;<input type="checkbox"> Now open VSCode, go to file menu and click `Open folder`

 ![open_folder.png | 300](open_folder.png)